-Upon seeing herds of elk, pronghorn and mule deer migrating across the Pioneer Mountains, some are incluined to compare this region of southcentral Idaho to the Serengeti.
+Upon seeing herds of elk, pronghorn and mule deer migrating across the Pioneer Mountains, some are inclined to compare this region of south central Idaho to the Serengeti.

 The Pioneers may not have the name recognition of many Idaho natural features, which may not necessarily be a bad thing.
 But people need to know about places to protect them.